executors/executors/wording.md

 #### Properties to indicate if blocking and directionality may be adapted

-The `blocking_adaptation_t` property allows or disallows blocking or directionality adaptation via `execution::require`.
+The `blocking_adaptation_t` property allows or disallows blocking or directionality adaptation via `std::require`.

 `blocking_adaptation_t` provides nested property types and objects as described below.